SourceBox-LLC/FineFoundry/docs/deployment/runpod.md

 Still in the Runpod console:

 1. Create a **Pod Template** that:
    - Uses a compatible training image.
+The recommended default is `docker.io/sbussiso/unsloth-trainer:latest`, which bundles the Unsloth training stack (PyTorch, Transformers, bitsandbytes, PEFT).
    - Mounts the Network Volume at `/data`.
    - Exposes the resources (GPU, CPU, RAM) you want.
 1. Note the template identifier.